Internet Point of Care CME

 Conflict of Interest Policy: All faculty participating in CME activities provided by the UConn School of Medicine are required to disclose to the program audience any actual or apparent conflict of interest related to the content of their presentations.
 Program planners have an obligation to resolve any actual conflicts of interest and share with the audience any safeguards put in place to prevent commercial bias from influencing the content.

-Disclosures: The activity director, the co-activity director, the activity administrator, nor any of the planning committee members has a financial interest/arrangement or affiliation with any organizations that could be perceived as a real or apparent conflict of interest in the context of the subjects of this program.
+• Kim Person, as activity administrator and planning member, for this educational event, has no relevant financial relationship(s) with any ineligible companies that could be perceived as a real or apparent conflict of interest in the context of the subject of this presentation that need to be disclosed.

-This CME activity does not involve the use of any off-label products.
+This CME activity will not involve or be discussing the off-labeled, or investigational use of any product or device.

 Copyright: The clinical reference tools and reference materials are provided and licensed through the Lyman Maynard Stowe Library and available to all UConn personnel, whether personnel are on campus or accessing remotely.
 They are not intended for distribution beyond your individual use providing UConn personnel protection from copyright infringement and liability.